2011 Guildford Borough Council election: Worplesdon

 Worplesdon is the predominantly rural ward outside of Guildford town to its north and north west.
 It includes Worplesdon, Jacobs Well, Fairlands and Wood Street Village as well as a significant area where the town has spilled over into the surrounding countryside near Westborough and Stoughton.
 Worplesdon elects three councillors.

 Since the Liberal Democrats captured the ward in the 1995 local elections, the Conservatives have come close to retaking the Worplesdon seats, but prior to 2011 had not succeeded.
-In the February 1997 by election in Worplesdon the Conservative candidate was 65 votes behind the elected Liberal Democrat candidate and in the 2003 local elections the top placed Conservative was 23 votes behind the bottom placed of the three Liberal Democrats who were elected.
+In the February 1997 by election in Worplesdon the Conservative candidate was 65 votes behind the elected Liberal Democrat candidate and in the 2003 local elections the top placed Conservative was just 23 votes behind the bottom placed of the three Liberal Democrats who were elected.

-2011 saw the Conservatives gain all three Worplesdon seats with a majority of 399 votes, exactly the same majority the Liberal Democrats obtained when they gained the seats from the Conservatives back in 1995.
+2011 saw the Conservatives gain all three Worplesdon seats with a majority of 399 votes, exactly the same majority that the Liberal Democrats had obtained when they gained the seats from the Conservatives back in 1995.